Fixed point distribution on Hilbert scheme of points: Abstract

 \section{Abstract}

 Let $\mathbf{k}$ be a closed field of characteristic zero.
-We prove that all monomial ideals sit in the curvilinear component of the Hilbert scheme of points of the affine space $\AAA_{\mathbf{k}}^n$, answering a long-standing question about the distribution of fixed points among punctual components.
-This confirms that the punctual Hilbert scheme is connected, which was previously only known for the full Hilbert scheme by a classical result of Hartshorne.
+We prove that all monomial ideals sit in the curvilinear component of the Hilbert scheme of points of the affine space $\mathbb{A}_{\mathbf{k}}^n$, answering a long-standing question about the distribution of torus-fixed points among punctual components.
+This result confirms that the punctual Hilbert scheme is connected, a property previously established only for the full Hilbert scheme in 1966 by Hartshorne.